tintash/clarity-projects/003-ft/clarinet-projects/saadtahir/README.md

 ## my-ft.clar

 Implements sip-010-trait.
 A token owner can transfer tokens by calling transfer function.
 It can also view token properties.
 A manager can give or burn tokens of players.
-A player can convert tokens to STX following specified conversion.
+A player can convert tokens to STX following the conversion e.g 1 STX = 1000 tokens.
 The contract owner first adds managers in the data variable.

 ## ft-trait.clar